calebds/sfi-example-project/README.md

 This project is an opportunity for you to demonstrate your technical knowledge, problem solving methods and coding style.
 If you don't finish all of the features, that's OK and even expected.
 Prioritize what you think is most important.

 ## Project planning
 It is useful to do some diagrams of the project structure both for your own development and for the project walkthrough you'll do with us.
-We reccomend using draw.io or similar app to create some simple diagrams of the app design, componnent relationships, etc.
+We recommend using draw.io or similar app to create some simple diagrams of the app design, component relationships, etc.

 ## Project Structure and Code Style
 Show us your style!
 Also feel free to add to the top of this readme with any documentation or notes about your implementation.